YoshiOST/catacon/README.md

 # catacon
-A command tool to reference catechisms and confessions! a quotesbot spiritual successor.
+A command tool to reference catechisms and confessions on twitch! a quotesbot spiritual successor.
 Tested on streamer.bot(0.2.4)

 ## Instructions, examples are from streamer.bot 0.2.4